minio/docs/source/reference/minio-mc/mc-ilm-add.rst

    Slow scanning due to high IO workloads or limited system resources may delay application of lifecycle management rules.
    See :ref:`minio-lifecycle-management-scanner` for more information.

-.. mc-cmd:: --noncurrentversion-tier
+.. mc-cmd:: --noncurrent-transition-tier
    :optional:

    The remote tier to which MinIO :ref:`transitions noncurrent objects versions <minio-lifecycle-management-tiering>`.
    Specify a remote tier created by :mc:`mc admin tier`.

-.. mc-cmd:: --newer-noncurrentversions-expiration
+.. mc-cmd:: --noncurrent-expire-newer
    :optional:

    The maximum number of non-current object versions to retain, ordered from newest to oldest.